Antox/Antox/CONTRIBUTING.md

 ### <a name="submitting-pr"></a> Submitting the Pull Request

 When submitting a PR make sure you are clear on what has been changed.
-Avoid submitting overly large pull requests as these can be difficult to review, usually it is a good idea to create seperate pull requests for seperate changes, as this speeds up the reviewing process.
+Avoid submitting overly large pull requests as these can be difficult to review;
+usually it is a good idea to create seperate pull requests for seperate changes, as this speeds up the reviewing process.
 Once you have created the PR avoid adding more commits unless a change has been suggested and you have mentioned